2022 Zamfara massacres: Background

 The Nigerian bandit conflict, in which thousands of people have been killed, began in 2011 and is linked to the farmer-herder conflicts and the Boko Haram insurgency.
 Bandit gangs carry out attacks in several northwestern states, including mass kidnappings and massacres.
-Attacks in Zamfara State in 2021 include the kidnapping of 279 secondary schoolgirls in Jangebe in February and the massacre of over 50 villagers in Zurmi in June.
+Attacks in Zamfara State in 2021 included the kidnapping of 279 secondary schoolgirls in Jangebe in February and the massacre of over 50 villagers in Zurmi in June.

 Prior to the attacks, airstrikes by government forces on 3 January resulted in the deaths of over 100 bandits and the destruction of numerous bases.
 This led to bandits being pushed forward into the region, where they carried out reprisal attacks.
-A few days later the Nigerian government designated the bandits to be terrorists.
+A few days later the Nigerian government formally designated the bandits as terrorists, in order to bring tougher sanctions against convicted attackers, their informants and supporters.

 Massacres

 Shortly before the attacks, bandits led a raid on a group of 3,000 cattle only to be confronted by local vigilantes, leading to a gunfight and battle between the two parties.
 The outnumbered vigilantes lost and many of them were slain by bandits, and the killings of villagers began.

-Beginning around 12:45 pm, on Tuesday, 4 January, bandit gunmen on motorcycles whose numbers have been estimated as stretching from 300 to 500 entered the town of Kurfar Danya, marking the start of a series of attacks on villages in the Anka and Bukkuyum local government areas of Zamfara.
-Gangs shot villagers as they looted and burned their homes to the ground.
+Beginning around 12:45 pm, on Tuesday, 4 January, bandit gunmen on motorcycles whose numbers have been estimated from 300 to 500 entered the town of Kurfar Danya, marking the start of a series of attacks on villages in the Anka and Bukkuyum local government areas of Zamfara.
+Gangs shot at villagers while looting and burning their homes to the ground.
 For two days, armed bandits laid siege to the towns of Kurfa and Rafin-Gero without an intervention by the government.
-Five different settlements were destroyed by bandits.
-One survivor described bandits as shooting "anyone on sight."
+Five separate settlements were destroyed by the bandits.
+One survivor described the bandits as shooting "anyone on sight."

 The massacres ended on Thursday, 6 January, after military forces intercepted bandits.
 A bandit leader named Bello Turji was accused of being responsible for the massacres.